ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 #### GitOps installation (ArgoCD)

-As an alternative, for GitOps deployments (using ArgoCD), instead of hardcoding CA certificate within Helm chart values, a external configMap can be created `linkerd-identity-trust-roots` containing the ca certificate (ca-bundle.crt key) and setting the helm value `identity.externalCA=true` during installation.
+As an alternative, for GitOps deployments (using ArgoCD), instead of hardcoding CA certificate within Helm chart values, a external configMap can be created,`linkerd-identity-trust-roots`, containing the ca certificate (ca-bundle.crt key).
+If external configMap is provided, helm value `identity.externalCA=true` need to be provided during installation.

-Trust Manager, installed jointly with Cert-Manager, can be used to automate the generation of that configMap containing the information about the ca secret.
+[Trust Manager](https://cert-manager.io/docs/projects/trust-manager/), installed jointly with Cert-Manager, can be used to automate the generation of that configMap containing the information about the ca secret.
-See detailed procedure described in [linkerd issue #7345](https://github.com/linkerd/linkerd2/issues/7345#issuecomment-979207861)
+See detailed procedure described in [linkerd issue #7345](https://github.com/linkerd/linkerd2/issues/7345#issuecomment-979207861).

+See Trust-Manager installation procedure in [TLS certification management documentation](/docs/certmanager/).

+In the previous installation procedure, step 6 and step 8 can be replaced by the following:

-- Step 8: Create a Trust-Manager Bundle resource to distribute CA certificate in linkerd namespace as a configmap (source is taken from the namespace trust was installed in, i.e cert-manager)
+- Step 6: Create a Trust-Manager `Bundle` resource to distribute CA certificate in linkerd namespace as a configmap (source is taken from the namespace trust was installed in, i.e cert-manager)

-  Create Trust Manager bundle resource to share `ca.crt` stored in `root-secret` in a configMap (`linkerd-identity-trust-roots`) in linkerd namespace.
+  Create Trust Manager bundle resource to share `ca.crt` stored in `root-secret` within a configMap (`linkerd-identity-trust-roots`) in linkerd namespace.

   ```yml
   apiVersion: trust.cert-manager.io/v1alpha1